lordvalor/lemp-docker/README.md

 `sudo chmod +x /usr/local/bin/docker-compose`

-And before you can verify
+Now, you can verify.

 ```
 docker-compose --version
 docker-compose version 1.25.4, build 8d51620a
 ```
+*NOTE*
 Also you can use https://gist.github.com/deviantony/2b5078fe1675a5fedabf1de3d1f2652a

+> All contributions are welcome.